genidma/teatime-accessibility/README.md

 ## Installation

 ### Prerequisites
 Before running the install script, please install the required system dependencies.
-Note: See instructions on how to open a terminal and if you are new to Linux:
+Note: See [instructions](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal) on how to open and use a terminal and if you are new to Linux:

 ```bash
 sudo apt install python3-dev libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-venv gir1.2-gtk-3.0